12 tips for finding work-life balance as a business traveler

 It may feel counterintuitive to put “nothing” time in your calendar, but it’s important to be proactive about your downtime.
 When you book your trip, try to pick flights that arrive a day earlier than needed so you can adjust to time zones and have time to rest before any meetings or work.
 While you’re on your trip, don’t be shy about turning down invitations or blocking off time in your schedule to recharge – especially if you feel like you need a little time away from colleagues to unwind.

 8. Upgrade strategically

 It can be invaluable to find ways to relax while in transit.
-For frequent business travellers, it might be worth upgrading your flights to be more comfortable, jump ahead in the security line or get priority boarding.
-Access to an airport lounge gives you the ability to eat, shower and decompress – turning longer layovers into an opportunity to slow down.
+For frequent business travelers, it might be worth upgrading your flights to be more comfortable, jump ahead in the security line, or get priority boarding.
+Access to an airport lounge gives you the ability to eat, shower, and decompress – turning longer layovers into an opportunity to slow down.

 9. Automate administrative tasks